Alexandra Trusova: Skating technique

 Trusova's skating technique is distinguished by her ability to compete with a significant repertoire of quad jumps unrivaled by other female competitors as of 2022.
 Such ability has made her especially competitive in her free skate performances due to the higher scoring of quad jumps in women's competition.
 The ISU currently does not allow quads in the women's short program, leading Trusova to rely on the execution of her quads exclusively during her free skate programs.
 At the 2021 World Championships, she had planned five quad jumps in her free skate, managing to land three of them successfully and moving her from twelfth place after the short program to the bronze medal following her free skate.

 At the 2018 JGP Lithuania, Trusova became the first female skater to land a quadruple jump in combination: a quad toe loop with a triple toe loop.
 A few weeks later, she was the first female skater to land a quadruple Lutz jump in international competition, ratified at the 2018 JGP Armenia.
-Trusova is the first and currently only female skater competing with four different types of quadruple jumps—toe loop, Salchow, flip, and Lutz.
+Trusova is the first and currently only female skater competing with four different types of quadruple jumps—toe loop, salchow, flip, and Lutz.

 In May 2022, Trusova spoke in an interview of her desire to train to be the first person to do a quintuple jump in competition.
-When asked about the training, Trusova stated that in 2021 she did train the quintuple jump using the 'fishing pole' harness apparatus used in Russia.
+When asked about the training, she stated that in 2021 she did train the quintuple jump using the 'fishing pole' harness apparatus used in Russia.
 She currently prefers to attempt the jumps without using any harnesses, which she describes as awkward and creating impediments to improving her ability to master the new jump.
 In the interview, Trusova stated that the quintuple jump might be approached as a priority over her trying the quad Axel (which men have already tried in competition) because she has not yet mastered the triple Axel for use in competition.